Impossible Remixes

-Background
+Background and release

-Impossible Remixes is Kylie Minogue's fourth remix album.
 In November 1997, Minogue released her sixth studio album Impossible Princess.
 Then in January 1998, Minogue begun rehearsals on the low-budget tour Intimate and Live.
 Minogue intended to only perform in Australia, but strong public demand in the United Kingdom prompt Minogue to tour there too.
 With tickets selling out instantly, more shows were announced in both Australia and the UK.
-Minogue started the tour in early June 1998 and confirmed that she would release "Cowboy Style", the fourth single from the Impossible Princess album, and revealed plans of two remix albums, one for Australia and one for the UK.
+Minogue started the tour in early June 1998 and released "Cowboy Style" as the fourth single from Impossible Princess.
+Two remix albums were subsequently issued in 1998: Mushroom released Impossible Remixes exclusively in Australia on 8 July, and Deconstruction released Mixes on 3 August in the UK.

-In July 1998, Deconstruction and Mushroom confirmed the release of two remix albums entitled Mixes and Impossible Remixes respectively.
-Deconstruction said the Mixes album would be released as a triple-vinyl set and set the release date for the following year.
-However, fans voiced their concerns on expensive import prices for global shipping and with increasingly popular demand, Deconstruction scrapped the idea and released the remixes on a two-set compact disc, and forward the triple vinyl at a later date.
-This allowed Deconstruction to release the album earlier and Mixes was released on 3 August 1998 in the UK.
-Mushroom released Impossible Remixes on 8 July 1998, but initial pressings were on sale two months earlier.
+The cover sleeve was shot by English photographer Simon Emmett and designed by Andrew Murabito.
+After completing the shoot, Emmett was asked by Minogue to shoot the sleeve for her single "Cowboy Style".
+One of the shoot outtakes appeared on Minogue's photo albums including Kylie / Fashion and on her 1997 extended play Other Sides.
+In the photo book Kylie / Fashion, Emmett commented on the photo shoot: "[Minogue's] natural poise and dynamism transcended all typical props and accessories.
+We've made great use here of our easy rapport."
+Minogue commended the photo shoot at the time, saying "So much of what I was doing at this time had a tiny budget so I brought a lot of pieces...
+It was a great, simple shoot with a lot of heart."

 Material

-The album shares majority of the tracks from Mixes and features remixes of three singles; four remixes of "Breathe", two remixes of "Did It Again" and one remix of "Some Kind of Bliss", along with three remixes of Minogue's promotional single "Too Far".
+The album features remixes of three singles from Impossible Princess: four remixes of "Breathe", two remixes of "Did It Again" and one remix of "Some Kind of Bliss", along with three remixes of Minogue's promotional single "Too Far".
 The remixes had all been previously featured in Minogue's CD singles.
 Impossible Remixes features one remix that did not appear on Mixes, this being the "Breathe" TNT Club remix, a club commissioned edit of Tee's Freeze Mix.
 All tracks were co-written by Minogue, with additional song writing assistance by James Dean Bradfield, Dave Ball, Ingo Vauk, Steve Anderson and David Seaman.
 In 1997, Minogue traveled to Los Angeles, California to re-record her vocals for the "Breathe" remixes.